DaveBackus/Data_Bootcamp/website/content/bootcamp_topic_1.md

-# Data Bootcamp Topic Outline

-## Topic 1:  Introduction to Data and Python
+# Topic 1:  Introduction to Data and Python

 **Outline** <br>
 * Why are we doing this?